Campbell v. St. Tammany Parish School Board: Opinion

 The Fifth Circuit analyzed the case in light of the 1982 United States Supreme Court decision Island Trees School District v.
 Pico, focusing on the school board's motivation to determine whether the removal of the book from the libraries violated students' First Amendment rights.
 The court found insufficient facts in the lower court's record to support summary judgment, and remanded on the issue of whether the school board's decision went beyond the bounds of constitutional discretion.
-The court's holding reinforced the public school library as warranting the “fundamental constitutional safeguards” as a public forum.
+The court's holding reinforced the public school library as warranting the "fundamental constitutional safeguards" as a public forum.

 Impact

 The Fifth Circuit's decision signaled the lasting impact of Island Trees School District v.
 Pico.
 The case was also notable for the court's decision to apply the rationale in Pico despite the fact that it was not a majority decision.
+In 2025, the en banc Fifth Circuit overruled the decision in Little v.
+Llano County, saying that "Campbell was based on a mistaken reading of precedent and, since decided, has played no role insimilar controversies in our circuit."